ykumawat/react-event-system-web-071717/README.md

 <button onClick={this.tickle}>Tickle me!</button>
 ```

 As you can see, we're passing a function _reference_, and not executing the `tickle` function.
 Now, when we click the button, we see a message in our console.
 Awesome!
-Going back to the [complete example] (maybe a link to a different example here??) (#tickler-example), let's take a quick look at the other code living there.
+Going back to the [complete example](#tickler-example), let's take a quick look at the other code living there.
 The important bit here is that we are binding our `tickle()` method to this using an arrow function to avoid creating a new scope.
 Note that this is _not_ required in this example (since we're not accessing the component's `this`).
 Realistically, all methods in a React component class will almost always use `this` in one way or another, so it's a good idea to think about scoping, even if you don't explicitly need it yet.

 There are a lot of event handlers we can add to an element, for example `onKeyUp`, `onMouseDown`, `onFocus`, `onSubmit`, and many more.
 Check out the [complete list of supported events](https://facebook.github.io/react/docs/events.html#supported-events) to see what else you can play around with!